mythezone/ai-ddl/README.md

 # AI Conference Deadlines

+A web app to quickly see submission deadlines to top AI conferences, such as NeurIPS and ICLR.

 ## Project info

-This project is entirely based on the awesome http://aideadlines.org/.
-It's an up-to-date version along with a new UI.
+This project is entirely based on the awesome https://github.com/paperswithcode/ai-deadlines.
+As that repository was no longer maintained, we decided to make an up-to-date version along with a new UI.

 It was bootstrapped using [Lovable](https://lovable.dev/) and [Cursor](https://www.cursor.com/).